MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/ncsi/ncsi-frequently-asked-questions.md

 ## How does Microsoft Office use NCSI to determine internet connectivity?

-This is done by NCSI making an API call to [**get_IsConnectedToInternet**](/windows/win32/api/netlistmgr/nf-netlistmgr-inetworklistmanager-get_isconnectedtointernet).
+This is done by Microsoft Office making an API call to [**get_IsConnectedToInternet**](/windows/win32/api/netlistmgr/nf-netlistmgr-inetworklistmanager-get_isconnectedtointernet).
 If applications such as Microsoft Office is able to indicate no internet connectivity, but you're able to browse websites, this indicates an NCSI problem.
 If you can't browse or perform other basic network operations, this may be a general network issue, and NCSI troubleshooting wouldn't apply.

 The taskbar network icon relies on NCSI and the same rule above applies even if it indicates no network activity.
 This could be due to a more generic network issue other than NCSI.